Esri/arcgis-runtime-samples-android/find-place/README.md

 ## How to use the sample

-Specify the point of interest in the `Point of Interest` SearchView (e.g. Starbucks).
+Specify the point of interest in the `POI` SearchView (e.g. Starbucks).
 For the proximity field you can choose between your current location, by leaving the SearchView blank, or any other location by entering text.
-Suggestions will appear, while the user is typing.
-When a suggestion is selected or the submit query button is tapped, the resulting locations are shown on the map.
-Tapping on a pin will show get details about that location in a callout.
-A button at the bottom called 'Redo Search in this Area' will let you search by the current extent's midpoint.
+Suggestions will appear while the user is typing.
+When a suggestion is selected, or the submit query button is tapped, the resulting locations are shown on the map.
+Tapping on a pin will show details about that location in a callout.
+A button at the bottom called 'Redo Search in this Area' will let you search by the current viewpoint's midpoint.

 ![](image1.png)